JoakimOL/Ttm4135-compendium/src/11-key-establishment.md

 RSA-based handshakes in TLS does not provide forward secrecy.

-Signed Diffie-Hellmann handshakes and ciphersuites in TLS does provide forward secrecy.
+Signed Diffie-Hellman handshakes and ciphersuites in TLS does provide forward secrecy.
 This is because the long-term keys are only used for authentication.

-## Authenticated Diffie-Hellmann {#sec:keys:authDH}
+## Authenticated Diffie-Hellman {#sec:keys:authDH}
-The authenticated Diffie-Hellmann is a small addition to the basic protocol described in @sec:diffiehellmann:protocol.
+The authenticated Diffie-Hellman is a small addition to the basic protocol described in @sec:diffiehellman:protocol.
 We assume all parties know the verification keys of the other parties.

 After Bob has received $g^a$ and is going to reply with $g^b$, Bob adds a signature of $B || A || g^b
 || g^a$ to the reply.
 When Alice receives this, she verifies the signature received.
 If it is valid,